-Your reputation is a critical factor in your stature as a health and social care provider, and it is also incredibly fragile.
-Inquests and disciplinary procedures can be incredibly damaging to your business, so ensuring that you’re prepared for any due diligence processes is essential.
-The purpose of an inquest is to establish facts.
+An inquest into a death can be incredibly damaging to your business.
+The purpose of an inquest into a death is to establish facts.
 It is not to apportion blame and the conclusion should not use language that suggests civil or criminal liability.

-The impact on providers is compounded by Staff and Managers who may face significant stress in the run-up to the inquest, a period that is usually several months after death, and often longer.
+The impact of an inquest into a death on providers is compounded by Staff and Managers who may face significant stress in the run-up to the coroner’s inquest, a period that is usually several months after death, and often longer.

 Do you want to talk to an expert

 It has been an unforgettable few months for all of us.
 The profile of our world has